Discover all you need to know about public transport in the UAE, including the different ways to get around, disability

 - Water taxis run from 10:00 to 19:00, and span 44 stations along the waterway; each taxi seats up to 10 passengers;

-- Dubai Tram runs between Dubai Marina and the Palm Jumeirah/Al Sufouh, along a 14.5-kilometer stretch, and 11 stations, all days of the week.
-The trams come at 10-minute intervals during peak hours and 12-minute intervals during off-peak hours.
-Two of the metro stations – DAMAC and JLT – are inter-connected to tram stations.
+- Dubai Tram runs between Dubai Marina and the Palm Jumeirah/Al Sufouh, along a 14.5 kilometer stretch and 11 stations, all days of the week.
+The trams come at 10 minute intervals during peak hours and 12 minute intervals during off-peak hours.
+Two of the metro stations – DAMAC and JLT – overlap with tram stations.
 Fares start at AED3;

-- There are abras – traditional Arabic boats made of wood, powered by a motor – plying across the Dubai Creek.
+- Abras – traditional Arabic boats made of wood, powered by a motor – provide transport across the Dubai Creek.
 These charge as little as AED 1 for going from one end of the shore to the other.
 The Bur Dubai station opens from 05:00 to 24:00, while the Deira one operates 24 hours a day;

-- You can also rent bicycles in the country – there are good cycling tracks in most places – but these are sourced from private companies.
+- Bicycles are available for rent through private companies.
 Most of the Dubai Metro stations have bicycle parking facilities for those who cycle to and from the station.

 Disability access for public transportation

 The UAE government has been very proactive to look into the needs of disabled residents, who are referred to as people of determination.
 There is a special ID card for people of determination, provided for by the Ministry of Community Development.
 This offers them a host of facilities, including free and/or subsidized travel.
 You can contact your emirate’s transport authority to apply for this card and obtain more information.

 In Abu Dhabi, for instance, people of determination are eligible for free unlimited travel on all buses within the city.
-In Dubai, the metro is equipped with disability-friendly amenities, such as:
+In Dubai, the metro comes with disability-friendly amenities, such as:

 - Tactile floor paths in all stations for the visually-impaired